oit-ipbl/portal/setup/remote_with_vscode.md

 <image src="../image/architecture.jpg">

 ## Prerequisite
-- Robot Development Environment for iPBL has already be installed.
+- "[Robot Development Environment for iPBL](setup/dockerros.md)" has already be installed.
-- Image Processing Environment for iPBL has already be installed.
+- "[Image Processing Environment for iPBL](setup/python+vscode.md)" has already be installed.

 ## Setup "Remote Explorer" that is one of VSCode EXTENSIONS
 - Run the ROS container of Robot development environment. ([more details](dockerros.md))